这不是不相关的东西,在这个时代里不管干什么想不跟IT打交道是不可能的事。就算你只是个在实验室里修电脑的,本文也值得一看。

 21. Don't be afraid to debate something

-.
+you know is wrong.
 But also know when to stop arguing.
 It's a

 fine line between having a good idea and being a pain in the